Ionite/pyschematron/README.md

 Plans for the (near) future

-- add a Report data structure, to replace the return values of validate_document This report structure should contain at least the information needed to create the result in svrl (i.e. the same output the xslt would produce)
+- extend the Report data structure
+  This report structure should contain at least the information needed to create the result in svrl (i.e. the same output the xslt would produce)
 - go through the specification, and mark its element and sections as implemented/roadmap/not planned
 - implement the other processing steps as defined in section 6